whoisryosuke/ryosuke-gatsby-blog/src/content/blog/2018/creating-a-design-system-for-reactjs-from-scratch/index.md

 You can see my final [JSS Design System boilerplate here](https://github.com/whoisryosuke/jss-design-system), and also look at the branches labeled 'starter'.
 Or check out the [Emotion JS Design System boilerplate](https://github.com/whoisryosuke/emotion-semantic-ui) for comparison.

 In the next part of the tutorial I'll cover adding testing, linting, and automated component documentation!

+If you want to add your design system to NPM, [check out their guide here.](https://docs.npmjs.com/getting-started/publishing-npm-packages)

 Rock on 🤘
 Ryo